dh-atlas/white-book/Whitebook.md

 **Improvements**

-* Homogenize the base URIs.
+* Homogenise the base URIs.
 * Link data, such as work titles, author names, and manuscripts, to external authority systems (e.g., GeoNames, VIAF).
 * Add data provenance in the RDF documents.
 * Use a more up-to-date and stable tool for the implementation of the SPARQL endpoint.